P2PModels/wallofshame-frontend/docs/docs/frontend/docu.md

 3. The tour only renders the first time.
 However, if you refresh the page, it will appear again.

-Map: in order to change the icon, we place a new icon called punteroMapa in the file config.json instead of the smart-logo.
+[ok] Map: in order to change the icon, we place a new icon called punteroMapa in the file config.json instead of the smart-logo.

+Post-Reunión:

 [ok] Onboarding: names are changed to spanish